-- Another budgetary consideration results from the aggregation activities described in Section 2. - As managers and leaders review the activities performed and the risk results provided, they may - 826 identify opportunities to centrally fund and operate risk management activities that had - previously been the responsibility of individual system owners.
-It may, therefore, make fiscal - sense to combine particular activities to gain efficiencies or to reduce duplication.
-As such - opportunities become apparent during the review of CSRR reports and results, leaders can make - fiscal adjustments to gain an advantage.
+Another budgetary consideration results from the aggregation activities described in Section 2.
+As managers and leaders review the activities performed and the risk results provided, they might identify opportunities to centrally fund and operate risk management activities that had previously been the responsibility of individual system owners.
+It might make fiscal sense to combine particular activities to gain efficiencies or to reduce duplication.
+As such opportunities become apparent during the review of CSRR reports and results, leaders might make fiscal adjustments to gain an advantage.

-4.2.2 Adjustments to Risk Appetite and Risk Tolerance
+4.2.2.
+Adjustments to Risk Appetite and Risk Tolerance

-- 832 In addition to fiscal considerations, observations during the life cycle may also provide feedback - regarding leaders' risk criteria regarding risk appetite and tolerance.
-Figure 8 illustrates several - key decision points, including: - Risk acceptance at the system level In selecting the appropriate controls for a given information system (or shared set of controls), is a risk already acceptable given the applicable risk tolerance statements? - o If it is not acceptable, the system owner has the option of applying additional risk response (as described in NISTIR 8286B, Section 2.3), either through risk sharing or through mitigation by various security and privacy controls. - At times, risk cannot be brought within tolerance through any combination of controls, or the cost of the controls might be unreasonable for the system being protected.
+In addition to fiscal considerations, observations during the life cycle may also provide feedback on leaders' risk criteria, risk appetite, and tolerance.
+Fig. 8 illustrates several key decision points, including:

+- Risk acceptance at the System Level In selecting the appropriate controls for a given information system (or shared set of controls), is a risk already acceptable given the applicable risk tolerance statements? - If it is not acceptable, the system owner has the option of applying additional risk response (as described in NISTIR 8286B, Section 2.3), either through risk sharing or through mitigation by various security and privacy controls. - At times, risk cannot be brought within tolerance through any combination of controls, or the cost of the controls might be unreasonable for the system being protected.
 In such a case, it is possible that there might be limited ability to adjust risk tolerance.
-In either case, discussion with decision-makers is necessary to determine the appropriate course of action.
-That discussion might also support guidance for other enterprise systems that face similar risk scenarios. - Additional decision points occur after aggregation and integration of CSRRs at various levels.
+Discussion with decision-makers is necessary to determine the appropriate course of action.
+That discussion might also support guidance for other enterprise systems facing similar risk scenarios.

+- Additional decision points occur after the aggregation and integration of CSRRs at various levels.
 As risk managers review the risk registers (and detailed risk registers), risk management results will be compared with stakeholder expectations.
-Based on the aggregated results, cybersecurity risk managers may need to consider the following questions: - O Is risk response consistent across various organizational structures and levels?
-Based on risk analysis, response, and monitoring results, risk managers may determine that additional guidance is needed to better achieve repeatable and reliable risk management activity.
-Adjustments in policy, procedure, staff training, and other governance components might be necessary to improve process maturity. - Has the risk environment evolved (perhaps due to changes in internal or external context, such as new regulations or customer agreements) to such an extent that
+Based on the aggregated results, cybersecurity risk managers may need to consider the following questions: - Is risk response consistent across various organizational structures and levels?
+Based on risk analysis, response, and monitoring results, risk managers may determine that additional guidance is needed to better achieve repeatable and reliable risk management activities.
+Adjustments in policy, procedure, staff training, and other governance components might be necessary to improve process maturity. - Has the risk environment evolved (perhaps due to changes in internal or external context, such as new regulations or customer agreements) to such an extent that the risk direction or criteria need to be adjusted?
+If so, this provides an opportunity to repeat the cycle illustrated in Fig. 7.